10 Local Things To Do In Athens

 1. VISIT THE ACROPOLIS AT SUNSET

 Can you imagine that the Acropolis was built over 2,460 years old!
 That’s crazy!
 With the Parthenon, it’s the soul of Athens, the most important archaeological site to visit.
 It will cost you 20 euros, but it will be the best time of your stay, we are sure about it.
+They are both situated in Plaka, the most beautiful (but expensive) neighborhood in Athens.
+If you want to stay there during your holiday, don’t worry: book your hotel with Travala and save 25$!
 This old temple is just magic and when you will have a tour between these ancient ruins we hope you will have the same feeling of gratitude that filled our hearts.
 Are you ready to jump back into the history and admire these ancient art masterpieces?

 Simple: it’s Greece national pride for a reason.
 You have to visit this incredible archaeological site if you are in Athens.